Table of Contents

-If the airways are secured, the upper esophageal sphincter opens via the n. vagus, and primary esophageal peristalsis is initiated.
+If the airways are secured, the upper esophageal sphincter opens by way of the n. vagus and primary esophageal peristalsis is initiated.

-The mid- and lower pharyngeal constrictor muscles contract, thereby moving the bolus to the esophagus.
-After the food has entered the esophagus, the UES closes and the airways reopen.
+The mid and lower pharyngeal constrictor muscles contract thereby moving the bolus to the esophagus.
+After the food has entered the esophagus, the upper esophageal sphincter (UES) closes, and the airways reopen.

-The bolus now “slides” downward toward the stomach because of gravity, as well as the peristaltic motions of the esophageal muscles.
+The bolus now “slides” downward toward the stomach because of gravity and the peristaltic motions of the esophageal muscles.

-Primary esophageal peristalsis describes contractive waves of the esophageal muscles toward the LES.
+Primary esophageal peristalsis describes contractive waves of the esophageal muscles toward the lower esophageal sphincter (LES).

 Secondary esophageal peristalsis is caused by the stretching of the esophageal wall induced by the bolus.

-The LES must relax for the bolus to enter the stomach, which occurs reflexively under the control of the myenteric plexus.
+The lower esophageal sphincter (LES) must relax for the bolus to enter the stomach which occurs reflexively under the control of the myenteric plexus.

 - GIP (gastric inhibitory peptide)